MitchellMarkGeorge/Mindful/README.md

 * Node.js (tested on v11.9.0)
 * npm (tested on v6.13.4)
 * Windows or Mac (tested on these platforms, should work on Linux)
-* Understanding of Chrome Extension and  Artitecture
+* Understanding of Browser Extensions and Architecture
 * Understanding of JavaScript
 * A passion of making the world a better place!